What is a hologram?

 A hologram is a 2D surface that can scatter light in such a way as to make 3D shapes outside the plane of the surface when they are suitably illuminated.
-In technical terms, holograms store interference patterns corresponding to the 3D shape which is reconstructed under certain lighting conditions.
+In technical terms, a hologram reconstructs an image using the physical principles of diffraction.

-There are two main types of holograms: Reflection holograms only need to be illuminated by a single bright light source such as a halogen spotlight.
+There are two main types of holograms: Reflection holograms (Bragg diffraction) only need to be illuminated by a single bright light source such as a halogen spotlight.
 The light source is placed in front of the hologram that is reflected back to reconstruct the 3D shape.
-Secondly, transmission holograms need to be illuminated by lasers.
-The physical principle is based on diffraction where the laser shines through the hologram, a bit like a lens, to reconstruct the 3D shape.
+Secondly, transmission holograms (Fresnel diffraction) need to be illuminated by a laser that shines through the hologram, a bit like a lens, to reconstruct the 3D shape.

-A digital hologram is a computer-generated hologram derived from a 3D graphics model or a video sequence that is printed using a holoprinter device.
+A digital hologram is a computer-generated hologram derived from a 3D graphics model that is printed using a holoprinter device.
 The holoprinter prints the 3D image as a series of small dots or holopixels.
 Digital holograms are reflection holograms that are full-colour and only require illumination by a simple spotlight.

 A holoprinter is a holographic printing device that makes digital holograms.
-It uses red, green and blue lasers to write a series of dots or holopixels across a holographic medium.
+It uses red, green and blue lasers to write a series of dots or holopixels/hogels across a holographic medium.
+Each dot is encoded with a unique view of the scene from it's own perspective.
 The holographic medium is usually a polymer film that is subsequently laminated on to a hard plastic backing for rigidity.

-No, I'm afraid not.
+Nope, I'm afraid not.
 The famous Tupac reincarnation at the Coachella 2012 festival was not, in fact, a hologram.
-It is based on an old optical illusion known as Pepper's Ghost which basically reflects a 2D projection off a thin plastic film.
+It's an age-old optical illusion known as Pepper's Ghost which basically reflects a 2D projection off a thin plastic film.
 This gives an illusion of a floating image behind the film.
-It is not a 3D image but if you are in a concert and located more than 10m away from the image then you can't tell the difference.
-The creaters, Digital Domain, have since gone bankrupt.
+It is not a 3D image but if you are in a concert and located more than 10m away from the image then you basically can't tell the difference.
+The creaters, Digital Domain, have since gone bust.
 The upside is that this has increased awareness of real holographic technology and its potential for the future.